 Donors often take up large amounts of time for senior management at charities.
 While there are benefits to these interactions up to a point, beyond that it can become an excessive cost to the team.
 By donating together, we can work more efficiently and reduce this effect.

-The EA Infrastructure Fund management team is independent of CEA, and CEA goes through the normal, public application procedure when applying for grants.
+The EA Infrastructure Fund management team is independent of EV, and goes through the normal, public application procedure when applying for grants.
 Potential conflicts of interest are governed by the EA Funds Conflict of Interest policy, and Fund managers who are closely associated with potential grant recipients are required to recuse themselves from advocating for grants.